HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 1) Deploy the registry.
 (Not deployed again during upgrade)

-2) Deploy business contracts of upgradeable contracts.

-3) Deploy proxy contracts of upgradeable contracts.

-4) Deploy nonUpgradeable contracts.
+1) Deploy contracts.

-5) Save the information of nonUpgradeable contracts to the registry.
+1) Save the information of contracts to the registry.

-6) Connect upgradeable contracts with the registry.
-This is a real upgrade, and it happens atomically in one transaction.

-7) Save additional information of upgradeable contracts to the Registry.

-8) Perform initialization of nonUpgradeable contracts.
+1) Perform initialization of contracts.

 __Outputs__